MLB Report Card Grades for All 30 Teams Entering August

 Who doesn't root for the Tampa Bay Rays?

-A perennial afterthought in the AL East, the Rays are in contention, and even added an impact player at the deadline.
+A perennial afterthought in the AL East, the Rays are in contention and even added an impact player at the deadline.

 Whether the Rays can hang with the Red Sox and Yankees remains to be seen, but they'll be a fun squad to follow from here to late September.